Skip to main content

-Noncitizens must remain aware of how legal issues can affect visa applications or maintenance.
-This also applies to green card holders.
-It extends across all visa categories, including student visas and employment-based visas.
+Noncitizens must understand how legal issues can affect visa applications or maintenance.
+This is true for all visa categories, including student and employment-based visas, as well as green card holders

 Lawful and Unlawful Entries